ipheghe/More-Recipes/README.md

 # Requirements
 Clone or Download the project.
 Open the command line and cd into the folder.
 Install dependencies npm install.
 You can install nodemon and run the nodemon command to run it or just type in node server.js.
 Run test npm test.

+# Application Features
+* Users can create accounts on the application
+* Users can login to the application to access the full features
+* Users can create and post recipes
+* Users can edit and delete recipes they have posted
+* Users can view top recipes
+* Users can view other users recipes, upvote, downvote, and post reviews
+* Users can add recipes posted by other users to their favorite recipe list
+* Users can create categories for their favorite recipes

+# Technology Stack
+* NodeJS
+* Express
+* Sequelize ORM
+* Postgresql Relational Database
+* HTML/CSS & Bootstrap4